Get Legal Help

 Legal Fees and Expenses

 Legal fees will be negotiated between you and the attorney referred to you.
-Only the initial consultation fee is directed by the Alabama State Bar.
+The initial consultation fee may be waived by the attorney.
 All other fees are at the discretion of the attorney.
 When discussing the cost of representation with the referred attorney please make sure you distinguish between the fees and expenses such as filing fees and other third-party fees charged to your matter.
 Lawyers charge based on the time and type of work involved, the difficulty in solving the problem, and your needs as a client.
 The Lawyer Referral Service encourages you to ask for a written fee agreement before you proceed with any legal work beyond the first 30-minute consultation.

 Members of the United States Armed Forces